RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Methodology

 \subsection{Methodology for RQ1}

 The objective of RQ1 is to investigate the most effective code representations for fine-tuning an LLM for program repair.
 While existing research has delved into the utility of LLMs for program repair, the impact of the code representations, such as their realism, has been overlooked.
 It is known that variations in code representations may yield substantial differences in performance for fine-tuned LLMs \cite{huang2023empirical}.
 Consequently, in RQ1, we empirically evaluate 6 realistic code representation pairs presented in \ref{sec:coderepr} and measure their performance.

 We fine-tune an LLM as described in \ref{sec:exp:imp}.
 We prompt the model to generate 10 patches for each bug using beam search decoding.
 We then evaluate the generated patches as outlined in \autoref{sec:exp:assess}, to measure the effectiveness of each code representation.
 We prompt the non fine-tuned CodeLLaMA-7B as a baseline.

+\new{We assess the statistical significance of performance difference by employing the McNemar test for each pairwise combination of representations.
+In our context, each statistical test looks at the binary outcomes of two representations (or models) evaluated on the same set of benchmark examples, according to semantical match.
+The null hypothesis ($H_0$) for the McNemar's tests is that the distributions are indistinguishable, i.e. the row and column marginal frequencies in the 2x2 contingency table are equal, i.e., $H_0: P(A=1, B=0) = P(A=0, B=1)$, where A and B represent whether A and B, respectively, fixed a given bug. }